Yonle/bostr/README.md

 tmux new -d "node index.js"
 ```

+When configuring reverse proxy, Ensure that `x-forwarded-proto` header was set as `https`.

 ## Environment Variable
 - `CLUSTERS` - Run Bostr with specified numbers of clusters.
 - `LOG_ABOUT_RELAYS` - Whenever to log about relay connections